 Graduate Certificate Transfer Credit Policies

-- A maximum of 4 quarter hours (one course) of transfer credit
+- A maximum of 4 quarter hours of transfer credit

 Doctoral Degree Transfer Credit Policies